Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Discussion Limitations

-\textbf{\textit{Takeaway \#1:}} The variability in bid values, particularly higher bids as compared to control, indicates that the leaked user interests are used to target ads to users, despite users' consent to opt-out of processing of data as part of the regulations.
+Overall we note that under CMPs most personas receive higher bids compared to control when users opt-out of data processing and selling under GDPR and CCPA.
+The variability in bid values, particularly higher bids as compared to control, indicates that the leaked user interests are used to target ads to users, despite users' consent to opt-out of data processing as part of the regulations.
+We also note that opt-out is not statistically different from opt-in.
+The similarity in bid values for opt-in and opt-out indicates that the user consent in most cases does not have any effect on processing and selling of data.
+However some CMPs perform better than the others.
+For example, advertisers bidding behavior significantly changes under CCPA when the consent is conveyed through Didomi.